 - VA Telehealth Services (Department of Veterans Affairs)

 - What Is Telemental Health?
 (National Institute of Mental Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Our Health Plan Offers Telemedicine Services.
-Can "Video Visits" Be a Good Option for My Child?
+- Can Telehealth "Video Visits" Be a Good Option for My Child?
+How Do They Work?
 (American Academy of Pediatrics) Also in Spanish